 On two wheels

-Lungau, the region surrounding Mauterndorf is great for exploring on two wheels.
+Lungau, the region surrounding Mauterndorf, is great for exploring on two wheels.
 Whether you like mountain biking or just staying on a firm surface and signposted roads, there are ample choices for everyone to get around.
 The valley between Mauterndorf and Tamsweg offers plenty of different routes.
 I like to pedal along the small partly paved and partly gravel roads towards Weisspriach and Göriach via Mariapfarr.
 Another lovely trip is up the valley from Tweng (on the road to Obertauern).
-Importantly, there is little vehicle traffic on the smaller roads, and safe for children.
+Importantly, there is little vehicle traffic on the minor roads, and safe for children.
 Wherever you turn your head, I’m surrounded by stunningly beautiful nature.
-Moreover, you do not have to bike these routes, they are good for hiking as well.
+Moreover, you do not have to bike these routes; they are also suitable for hiking.

 Up in the mountains